worklifesg/Machine-Learning-IBM/README.md

 ## Clustering

 * Separate folder '[Clustering](#clustering)' for working on different datasets and applying different Clustering algorithms such as K-means (Partitioning Clustering), Agglomerative (Hierarchical Clustering) and DBSCAN (Density Based Clustering)

+## Usage of basemap in DBSCAN Clustering Algorithm

+Currently basemap is no longer in use in matplotlib toolkits since 2017.
+Another feature has been introduced 'Cartopy' but to finish this excerise in Visual Studio Code using basemap package, following steps are done.

+* Install [Python 2.7.18](https://www.python.org/downloads/release/python-2718/), where pip is already there as there are no pip files before 2.7.9 and needs to be bootstrapped if used.
+* Install cp27-amd64 or cp27-amd32 .whl files for [Pyproj](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyproj) and [Basemap](https://www.lfd.uci.edu/~gohlke/pythonlibs/#basemap)
+* Using command prompt, use ' pip install pyproj‑1.9.6‑cp27‑cp27m‑win_amd64.whl' and ' pip install basemap‑1.2.1‑cp27‑cp27m‑win_amd64.whl'
+* Either you can make python 2.7 as default version in user and system environment variables in system settings or can Select Interpreter in VS Code and choose Python 2.7
+* Please remember when installing any version of Python, all other related packages need to be installed again such as numpy, pandas, scikit-learn, scipy etc.

 ------------------------------------------------------------------------------------------------
 Note: Each program is compiled along with output log file and results in pdf using latex.